-Trigonometry Tutorial from Engineers Ireland.
-Lasts an hour and a quarter but you can always look at it in smaller bits at a time.
+Trigonometry Tutorial from Engineers Ireland for Leaving Cert Maths.
+Lasts an hour and three quarters but you can always look at it in smaller bits at a time.

 Trigonometry is one of the most important topics in Higher Level Leaving Cert maths.
-It is also one of the most problematic for many students.
-It is hard to avoid trigonometry, as well as accounting for two full questions out of seven in Section A of Paper 2, trigonometry is required in many other areas of the course, e.g., complex numbers, differentiation, integration and vectors.
+It is hard to avoid trigonometry, as well as accounting for questions in its own right, trigonometry is required in many other areas of the course, e.g., complex numbers, differentiation, integration and vectors.

 Originally trigonometry was purely the study of triangles, but it has been expanded greatly since then.
 Our course reflects this development.
 We study triangles, sectors, circles, trigonometry ratios as well as the more general trigonometry functions.
 We learn how to prove trigonometry identities and how to solve trigonometry equations.
 We also examine inverse trigonometry functions and investigate a well-known trigonometry limit.